Is it Time to Reform Assurance Vie ?

 Not surprisingly, within a national context in which tax breaks are being reduced those available to assurance vie are considered too costly.

-The auditors have some difficulty in putting their finger on precisely what is the precise cost, but they estimate €1 billion.
+The auditors have some difficulty in putting their finger on what is the precise cost, but they estimate €1 billion.

 This figure excludes the loss of revenues from the inheritance tax break, which the auditors were unable to assess, but which they consider 'is a substantial advantage for a (wealthy) minority of savers'.